ahnpj/incident-response-and-investigations/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md

 </details>

+<a id="-2-determining-investigation-approach"></a>

 <details>
 <summary><strong>▶ 2) Determining Investigation Approach</strong><br>
  → defining the methodology and tooling used to analyze email artifacts and isolate initial access.
 </summary><br>

-*Goal:* Establish a structured, evidence-driven approach for identifying the phishing origin without relying on post-authentication logs.
+**Goal:** Establish a structured, evidence-driven approach for identifying the phishing origin without relying on post-authentication logs.

-<a id="-2-determining-investigation-approach"></a>

 The provided email artifacts were reviewed using Thunderbird, a desktop email client commonly used in forensic investigations to analyze preserved email messages in a controlled, offline manner.
 Thunderbird functions as a log viewing and analysis platform, allowing inspection of message content, timestamps, and full headers without altering the underlying evidence.